ARTICLES

 ■Location: 1-3-10 Ironai, Otaru-shi

-■Admission: General 500 yen / University Students 400 yen / High School Students 300 yen / Elementary & Junior High School Students 200 yen
+■Admission: General 500 JPY / University Students 400 JPY / High School Students 300 JPY / Elementary & Junior High School Students 200 JPY

-Click here for details and map information for "Otaru Art Base"
+Click here for details and map of "Otaru Art Base"

 3. Sakaimachi Street

-As you walk along Sakaimachi Street, a famous tourist spot in Otaru, the first thing that catches your eye is the retro lineup of the "Otaru Music Box Museum Sakaimachi Store (Former Iwanaga Clock Shop)," "Rishiriya Minoya (Furoukan)," and "Kaimeiro (Former 113th National Bank)."
+As you walk along Sakaimachi Street, a famous tourist spot in Otaru, the first thing that catches your eye is the retro lineup of the "Otaru Orgel Doh Sakaimachi Store (Former Iwanaga Clock Shop)," "Rishiriya Minoya (Furoukan)," and "Kaimeiro (Former 113th National Bank)."

 ■Location: 6-11 Sakaimachi, Otaru-shi

-Click here for details and map information for "Otaru Sakaimachi Street Shopping District Tourist Information Center"
+Click here for details and map of "Otaru Sakaimachi Street Shopping District Tourist Information Center"

 4. Former Itaya Residence / Tabist Kaihoro Otaru

-Just up the hill from Otaru's Sakaimachi Street, the Former Itaya Residence stands on a hill overlooking the bay.
+Just a short walk up the hill from Otaru's Sakaimachi Street, the Former Itaya Residence stands on a hill overlooking the bay.
 A Western-style building is connected to a Japanese-style one, creating a wonderful space.
 It has now become a hotel called "Tabist Kaihoro Otaru."
-The part of the Former Itaya Residence is used as the entrance and dining room.
-The Former Itaya Residence was built in 1927 as the home of Miyakichi Itaya, who made his fortune in the shipping industry and also served as a member of the House of Peers and as the mayor of Otaru.
+The Former Itaya Residence part is used as the entrance and dining room.
+The residence was built in 1927 as the home of Miyakichi Itaya, who made his fortune in the shipping industry and also served as a member of the House of Peers and mayor of Otaru.

 ■Location: 1-19 Shinonome-cho, Otaru-shi, Hokkaido

-Click here for details and map information for "Tabist Kaihoro Otaru (Former Itaya Residence)"
+Click here for details and map of "Tabist Kaihoro Otaru (Former Itaya Residence)"

 There are many glassware shops in Otaru.
-The photo above shows a stately building reminiscent of a Taisho-era bank, but it is the store of "□○ (Kakumaru)-do Otaru," a newly constructed retro-style building.
+The photo above shows a stately building reminiscent of a Taisho-era bank, but it is the store of "Kakumaru-do Otaru," a newly built retro-style building.

-This photo shows the Former Hokkai Zakkoku Co., Ltd. building, a Japanese-Western eclectic style building constructed around 1907.
-It features a wooden frame with soft stone stacked on the exterior and an impressive traditional firewall.
+This photo shows the Former Hokkai Zakkoku Co., Ltd. building, constructed around 1907.
+It is a magnificent Japanese-Western eclectic building with a wooden frame and soft stone exterior, featuring impressive "udatsu" firewalls.
 This building also housed a glass craft shop until recent years, but it seems to have closed down now.

 ■Location: 2-14 Sakaimachi, Otaru-shi

-Click here for details and map information for "□○ (Kakumaru)-do Otaru"
+Click here for details and map of "Kakumaru-do Otaru"

 6. Otaru Denuki Koji